manulera/phenomics_paper_HTP/checks/mapping_conditions_knock-out_condition_metadata_check.md

     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * dose
-  * id: FYECO:0000078
-    * name: + H2O2
-    * def: An experimental condition in which hydrogen peroxide was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
 * YES_phlox_1mM_TBH
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
+  * id: FYECO:0000304
+    * name: + TBHP
+    * def: An experimental condition in which tert-butyl hydroperoxide was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * dose
-  * id: FYECO:0000304
-    * name: + TBHP
-    * def: An experimental condition in which tert-butyl hydroperoxide was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
 * YES_phlox_2X_phloxine
   * id: FYECO:0000137
     * name: YES